Shah Abdul Karim: Legacy

-Karim's work had fallen out of mainstream until the early 2000s, when Habib Wahid released his debut album Krishno.
-The album was heavily influenced by Bangladeshi British musicians of Sylheti origin, such as Kaya; who were acquainted with Karim's music.
-Krishno introduced the Bangladeshi audience with their first taste of folk fusion and was an instant hit.
+Karim's work had fallen out of the mainstream until the early 2000s, when Habib Wahid released his debut album, Krishno.
+The album was heavily influenced by Bangladeshi British musicians of Sylheti origin, such as Kaya, who were acquainted with Karim's music.
+Krishno introduced the Bangladeshi audience to their first taste of folk fusion and was an instant hit.

-Subsequently, several famous Bangladeshi artists including Dolchut and Muza sang their own renditions of Karim's songs.
+Subsequently, several famous Bangladeshi artists, including Dolchut and Muza, sang their own renditions of Karim's songs.